nodemailer/nodemailer-web/content/message/index.md

 # Message Configuration

-The following are the possible fields of an e-mail message:
+The following are the possible fields of an email message:

 ### Commmon fields

-- **from** - The e-mail address of the sender.
-All e-mail addresses can be plain *'sender@server.com'* or formatted *'"Sender Name" <sender@server.com>'*, see [Address object](/message/addresses/) for details
+- **from** - The email address of the sender.
+All email addresses can be plain *'sender@server.com'* or formatted *'"Sender Name" <sender@server.com>'*, see [Address object](/message/addresses/) for details
-- **to** - Comma separated list or an array of recipients e-mail addresses that will appear on the _To:_ field
+- **to** - Comma separated list or an array of recipients email addresses that will appear on the _To:_ field
-- **cc** - Comma separated list or an array of recipients e-mail addresses that will appear on the _Cc:_ field
+- **cc** - Comma separated list or an array of recipients email addresses that will appear on the _Cc:_ field
-- **bcc** - Comma separated list or an array of recipients e-mail addresses that will appear on the _Bcc:_ field
+- **bcc** - Comma separated list or an array of recipients email addresses that will appear on the _Bcc:_ field
-- **subject** - The subject of the e-mail
+- **subject** - The subject of the email
 - **text** - The plaintext version of the message as an Unicode string, Buffer, Stream or an attachment-like object (*{path: '/var/data/...'}*)
 - **html** - The HTML version of the message as an Unicode string, Buffer, Stream or an attachment-like object (*{path: 'http://...'}*)
 - **attachments** - An array of attachment objects (see [Using attachments](/message/attachments/) for details).
 Attachments can be used for [embedding images](/message/embedded-images/) as well.

-A large majority of e-mails sent look a lot like this, using only a few basic fields:
+A large majority of emails sent look a lot like this, using only a few basic fields:

 ```javascript
 var message = {